setrar/core-kubernetes/chapter-03/README.md

 ```

-## :three:.:five Using our Pod in the real world
+## :three:.:five: Using our Pod in the real world

 ```
 iptables --append INPUT --source 10.1.2.3 --jump DROP